ncdc/ark/docs/cloud-provider-specifics.md

 1. If you do not have the AWS CLI locally installed, follow the [user guide][5] to set it up.

+2. Create an S3 bucket for Ark to use, changing the bucket name and region as desired:

+    ```
+    aws s3 mb s3://your-bucket-name-here --region us-east-1
+    ```

 2. Create an IAM user:

     ```